LaunchCodeEducation/lchs/src/chapters/git/repositories-and-commits.rst

       .. sourcecode:: bash
          :lineno-start: 6

-         $ pwd
-         /Users/username/Desktop/local_practice/git_practice
          $ git init
             Initialized empty Git repository in /Users/username/Desktop/local_practice/git_practice/.git

 We are now set up to have Git track all changes made inside the ``git_practice`` folder.

-Let's add some code and see how to track our project!
+Let's make some changes and see how to track our project!

 Making Commits
 --------------

 Right now, ``git_practice`` is empty.
-However, the version control has already begun keeping track of the directory.
-We can see this by trying out our second git command in the terminal:
+However, the version control is already tracking the directory.
+We can see this by trying out a second Git command in the terminal:

 .. sourcecode:: bash
    :linenos: